 Publication of a single-authored refereed scholarly book with a major academic or university press that appears in print during the year under review

 a.
-Formal acknowledgement from the publisher of scholarly book that all editorial matters are complete and that manuscript will soon enter the production process..
+Formal acknowledgement from the publisher of scholarly book that all editorial matters are complete and that manuscript will soon enter the production process.

 Publication of refereed edited works, textbooks and anthologies